 For a FREE site survey call us on 0800 028 0842

-Bird droppings from pigeons, gulls and sparrows can result in permanent damage to the structure of your building or equipment if it is not dealt with correctly.
+Bird droppings from pigeons, gulls and sparrows can result in permanent damage to the structure of your building or equipment if they are not dealt with correctly.
 Areas such as roofs, balconies, machinery, ventilation systems, and lofts provide birds with sheltered spots that are ideal for roosting and nesting.
-The birds then leave their bodily fluids in the building or area it has chosen to nest in.
+The birds then leave their waste in the building or area it has chosen to nest in.

-Bird Faeces is very acidic, this can lead to corrosion of the surfaces it is present on, especially tar-based roofing materials, and paint finishes.
+Bird guano is very acidic, it can lead to corrosion of the surfaces it is present on, especially tar-based roofing materials, and paint finishes.

-Ventilation systems are also vulnerable to damage from bird droppings as the ducts can become clogged which can result in expensive repairs.
+Ventilation systems are also vulnerable to damage from bird droppings as the ducts can become clogged, resulting in expensive repairs.

-The odour and contaminants can quickly be spread around the building through the ventilation system and inhaling the bacteria and funguses in bird faeces can compromise your immune system causing diseases, including: Cryptococcsis, Histoplasmosis and Psittacosis.
+Bad odours and contaminants can quickly be spread around the building through the ventilation system, inhaling bacteria and fungi could present a health risk.